djalmaaraujo/wedeploy-desktop/README.md

 ## Roadmap (mvp)

-1. [ ] Login
+1. Login

-- This will check for `~/.we` file and search for the auth token.
+- [ ] Check for `~/.we` file and search for the auth token.
 If this is not found, will warn the user to login using the tool

 2. Activities
 - [ ] List all projects with their `health` status badges.